DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 This will just make our code simpler and look nicer.\
 Now just like before, we need to check what we collided with and using tags is very simple, so we will do it again.

-Currently, our enemies do not shoot bullets so we can't use the same tag from before.
+Currently, our enemies do not shoot bullets, so we can't use the same tag from before.
 We can implement this later but for now our enemies will be more like a zombie and just try to run into the player.\
-We need to detect if the player has collided with an enemy and we will do this the same as with the bullet.
-If you need a reminder just see the section of [Deleting Bullets](./2%20PlayerInput.md#deleting-bullets) from the [last lesson](./2%20PlayerInput.md).
+We need to detect if the player has collided with an enemy, and we will do this the same as with the bullet.
+If you need a reminder, just see the section of [Deleting Bullets](./2%20PlayerInput.md#deleting-bullets) from the [last lesson](./2%20PlayerInput.md).

 ```csharp
 void OnTriggerEnter2D(Collider2D collision) {